Diesel vs gasoline cars: Which is better?

 The diesel engine is stronger but its cost for maintenance or repair services is accordingly higher

-2. Gasoline engine
+2. Cars with gasoline engine

 2.1.
 Pros of a gasoline engine